helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 # Helidon Data JDBC Imperative using Oracle Database

-This example demonstrates direct, imperative use of the Helidon Data JDBC provider with Oracle Database.
+This example demonstrates imperative use of the Helidon Data JDBC provider with Oracle Database.
 It is the imperative counterpart of `examples/declarative/data-jdbc` and uses the same Pokemon schema, SQL statements, database method names, row mappers, HTTP paths, and JSON representation.

-The configuration defines a HikariCP datasource and a JDBC persistence unit.
-The persistence unit publishes a `JdbcClient` through the Service Registry. `Main` obtains that client and passes it to `PokemonService`, which owns the imperative HTTP handlers and JDBC operations.
+The configuration defines a HikariCP data source named `example`. `Main` passes that name to `JdbcClient.create(Consumer)` and receives a standalone client.
+The Oracle JDBC driver serves the configured data source.
+The application does not publish the client in the Service Registry.

 The sample demonstrates: